 Armor

-The covers of pulp adventures are adorned with lurid images of sweaty men and women of action.
+The covers of pulp adventure books and games are adorned with lurid images of sweaty men and women of action.
 Shirts ripped, bodices straining, nary a flak jacket in sight.
 Don’t let that fool you though, these stories are also rife with chain undershirts and iron plates secretly saving these glistening oafs from doom.

-So if you expect trouble, and you really should, it is no shame to wear some sort of armor.
-Armor adds to FRAME for Soaking damage.
-The tradeoff is the more protection a set of Armor gives, the more it burdens the wearer.
-In other words, if Load exceeds the wearer’s FRAME, it lowers POISE by that amount.
-This can complicate actions such as swimming, climbing, and sneaking.
+So, if you expect trouble, and you really should, it is no shame to wear some sort of armor.
+Worn armor adds to FRAME Soak.
+The tradeoff is the more protection a set of Armor gives, the more it weighs (kgs.), potentially encumbering the character.
+Encumbrance penalizes POISE-related actions such as swimming, climbing, and sneaking.

 The table below gives examples of armor common to a modern setting, as well as archaic armor types for comparison.